Did Justice Court grant my restraining and protection order against the internet stalker? Yes, they did!

 I had to leave before I could hear the end of the story.
 I didn’t hear the Kicker’s excuse for behaving like a 61 year old man.
 So, I’m free to wonder about that.

 And the judge!
 What a hoot he was.
 Told me he still used a rotary phone.
 I don’t know whether that’s true, but all in all, he was very sympathetic.
-He granted my restraining order and I’ll soon be going back to ask for a permanent protection order against him.
+He granted my restraining order and I’ll soon be going back to ask for a permanent protection order.

 I also got to try a schwarma.
 It’s delicious!